-To introduce two parrots, start by housing them in separate cages in different rooms.
-Once the new parrot calms down, place its cage in the same room and move them closer together.
-Then, set the new parrot inside the cage with the original parrot and monitor them.
-Separate them if they fight.
+To introduce 2 parrots, house them in separate cages in different rooms.
+Once the new parrot calms down, put its cage nearby in the same room.
+Then, put the new parrot inside the cage with the original parrot and monitor them closely, separating them if they fight.

-Focus on helping the pair bond with positive reinforcement.
-If they form a bond, avoid separating them.
-Unless you have an aviary or a very large cage, don’t put more than two parrots in the same cage.
+Focus on assisting the pair bond with positive reinforcement.
+If they form a bond, leave them together.
+Unless you have a large cage or aviary, never put more than 2 parrots in the same cage.

 Can Two Parrots Live in the Same Cage?

-Two or more parrots can live in the same cage together if the:
+Two or more parrots can live in the same cage when the following apply:

-Unless you have a large aviary, it’s never wise to keep more than two parrots in the same cage.
+Unless you have a large cage/aviary, keeping more than 2 parrots in the same cage isn’t recommended.
 Likewise, this works best for smaller parrot species that don’t need as much space.
-If you intend on housing two macaws together, you will need a sizable enclosure to handle them both.

 How Much Space Do Parrots Need?

-If you add a second bird, the cage size should be doubled.
-Some owners provide 50% more room when adding another parrot.
-This is acceptable, provided that both parrots are let out of their cage to explore, play, and socialize.
-However, smaller cages are more likely to trigger aggression.
+If you add a second parrot, the size should be double.
+Some owners provide 50% more room when adding another parrot, but smaller cages are more likely to trigger aggression.

 How To Make Two Parrots Get Along